influxdata/openapi/README.md

 ```

 When adding a service api definition, add the service specific components to a subdirectory inside `src/svc` and reference them from a file in `src` with a prefix `svc-`.
 This allows product api maintainers to copy the service-specific ("internal") paths and components into the respective api definition (cloud, cloud-priv, or oss) without modifying references.

+### Notes:

+There are some limitations to this work.
+It is important at this time to ensure any definitions consumable from our UI are compatible with, and consumable by [oats](https://github.com/influxdata/oats).
+One of the OpenAPI v3 compatible specifications `oats` cannot currently handle is the `servers` override, so we keep them in separate swagger files.
+This is exemplified in `cloud-priv.yml` and it's `servers` key; the major difference between `cloud-priv.yml` and `cloud.yml`.